SyncfusionExamples/EJ2-React-Lazy-loading/README.md

 }
 ```

-We have added Syncfusion components (Grid and Calendar) in the App.js file dynamically.
+The Syncfusion components (Grid and Calendar) are added to the App.js file dynamically.

 ```typescript
 // Dynamically imported components